ClusterHQ/flocker/docs/architecture.rst

 =====

 Flocker requires two hosts.
-The *master* host mounts the user filesystem, runs the user system, exposes itself to the Internet, etc.
+The *master* host mounts the user filesystem read-write, runs the user system, exposes itself to the Internet, etc.
 It also replicates the user filesystem to the *slave* host.
 The slave host accepts updates of that filesystem and otherwise stands by until an incident interferes with the master host's ability to provide service.
 Then the slave host is promoted to be the master host.
 It starts the user system using the most up-to-date replica of the user filesystem that it has.
-If the original master host returns to service it is demoted to be the slave host.
+If the original master host returns to service it is demoted to be the slave host and the system continues just as it was before but with the host roles reversed.

 Configuration
 =============

-Flocker requires a small amount of externally supplied configuration.
+Flocker requires a small amount of configuration, mostly likely externally supplied (for example, by the installer).

   * credentials for administrator access
   * the internet addresses of the master and slave hosts